apache/systemds/native-backend.md

 ## Step 3: Set configuration property to enable native BLAS

-The configuration property `sysml.native.blas` can be either set in the file `SystemML-config.xml` or using `setConfigProperty` method of `MLContext` or `mllearn` classes.
+The configuration property `sysml.native.blas` can be either set in the file `SystemDS-config.xml` or using `setConfigProperty` method of `DSContext` or `mllearn` classes.
 For example:

 ```python
 mlCtx.setConfigProperty("sysml.native.blas", "openblas")